fed/ui-component-example/README.md

 1. `MAJOR` version when you make incompatible API changes,
 2. `MINOR` version when you add functionality in a backwards-compatible manner, and
 3. `PATCH` version when you make backwards-compatible bug fixes.

-Additional labels for pre-release and build metadata are available as extensions to the `MAJOR.MINOR.PATCH` format.

 See the [Semantic Versioning](http://semver.org/) specification for more information.